danpawlik/openwrt-builder/wireless-configs/advanced-testing.md

 Known issues:

-- Samsung Smart TV on 5GHZ network (MyNetwork SSID) is connecting correctly, but still bandwidth is not fine as expected.
+- Samsung Smart TV on 5GHZ network (MyNetwork SSID) is connecting correctly.
+  NOTE: To enable wnm_sleep_mode and bss_transition, it requires to switch package
+  from: wpad-basic-mbedtls to wpad-mbedtls (in snapshot release or 23.05)

+## WARNING

+- If Samsung Smart TV reject connecting to the SSID, unplug and plug the power to the TV. (yes, it is XXI century and Samsung TV still got such errors)
+- NOTE: IT IS IMPORTANT THAT THE SSID ON WHICH THE TV CONNECTS, IS ONLY BROADCASTED ON *ONE* ACCESS POINT!

 Changes comparing o stable:

-- changed FT over DS to F over the AIR
+- changed FT over DS to FT over the AIR
 - removed MyNetwork_tv network
 - disassoc_low_ack set to 0
 - disable fast roaming for MyNetwork_2G
 - created 5GHz nework with SSID: MyNetwork_iot
-- disable fast roaming and other features on MyNetwork_iot and set encryption to TKIP.
+- disable fast roaming and other features on MyNetwork_iot and set wnm_sleep_mode and bss_transition.

 Scheme: